hintron/nando-lang/readme.md

 # Unicode to UTF-8

-See https://en.wikipedia.org/wiki/UTF-8#Description for how to convert code point to UTF-8 bytes.
+See https://en.wikipedia.org/wiki/UTF-8#Description for how to convert code points to UTF-8 bytes.

-See https://www.cogsci.ed.ac.uk/~richard/utf-8.cgi for a tool to convert unicode code point to UTF-8.
+See https://www.cogsci.ed.ac.uk/~richard/utf-8.cgi for a tool to convert unicode code points to UTF-8 bytes.

+Alternatively, if you have the UTF-8 character, you can copy and paste it into a hex view of a file, and paste it as hex bytes to see the underlying representation.